Stephanie Waring

-Stephanie Louise Waring (born 19 February 1978) is an English actress, known for portraying the role of Cindy Cunningham in the Channel 4 soap opera Hollyoaks.
-In addition to her work on Hollyoaks, she has also had roles on Coronation Street, Doctors, Holby City, Crash Palace and Merseybeat, as well as competing in the tenth series of Dancing on Ice.
+Stephanie Louise Waring (born 19 February 1978) is an English actress, known for her roles in the Australian soap opera Crash Palace (2001–2002), the BBC1 drama series Nice Guy Eddie (2001–2002), and Channel 4's Hollyoaks (1996–2024), where she appeared for almost three decades as Cindy Cunningham.
+Her other television work includes guest appearances on Merseybeat, Holby City, Doctors, and Coronation Street, as well as competing in the tenth series of Dancing on Ice in 2018.

 Personal life

 Waring was born in Urmston, Greater Manchester on 19 February 1978 and attended Flixton Girls' High School.
 Waring has two daughters, Mia, born 2005, and Lexi Grace, born 2010.
 Waring was in a relationship with Dan Hooper who is Lexi's father.
 Waring suffered with post-natal depression after having daughter Lexi.
-After dating Tom Brookes for one year, the couple became engaged on 19 December 2021.
+After dating Tom Brookes for one year, the couple became engaged on 19 December 2021 and married in 2024.